k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 ### Retrieve the business entity story (Long-term memory)

 A concise profile of the business entity is retrieved to serve as foundational knowledge for the AI.
 This may include structured attributes, historical summaries, past events, or other relevant descriptors.
-The information can be such which can be considered as insights - some prediction, of why current conversation is happening, like why a customer is calling now.
+The information may provide background for explaining the reason for the current conversation.

 This information is also known, in the agentic AI terminology, as Long-term memory (LTM) or “Persistent Knowledge”.